swarajkumarsingh/ats-project/Readme.md

 # Advanced ATS System

 Welcome to the **Advanced ATS System**, a personal project designed to streamline the resume screening process.
 This tool evaluates resumes against predefined job descriptions and ATS criteria, offering an intuitive and feature-rich interface for recruiters.
-Also supprotes supports both Gemeini & ChatGPT for it's calculations and saves the scedulded interviews to google calender
+Also supports both Gemeini & ChatGPT for it's calculations and saves the scheduled interview to google calender

 ## 🌟 Features